-As noted in Eight Tips to Find and Recruit Channel Partners, the building of a channel network doesn’t happen overnight.
+As noted in Nine Tips to Find and Recruit Channel Partners, the building of a channel network doesn’t happen overnight.
 You need to craft attention-grabbing messaging that speaks directly to prospects’ priorities and promote it to the right audiences.
 The number of partners that join your program measures the effectiveness of your technique and the competitiveness of your initial offering.

 4. Training Completion and Activation Rates

 Do a large percentage of your partners jump ship before they fully onboard?
 This performance metric can help pinpoint problems within your channel program.
 For example, if activation rates decline after you add a new training module, you may be asking too much of new participants or incorrectly setting their expectations.
 Alternatively, if your onboarding procedures haven’t changed but numbers still dip, you may be pursuing the wrong type of partners.
 Does one type of partner trail behind the other types when it comes to completing onboarding?
 You may be failing to cater to their unique needs.